 Results

 Prior to conducting detailed statistical and modeling analyses, we conducted preliminary analyses to identify severe outlier subjects within each condition.
 In the learning phase, we computed mean proportion correct for each subject during the final 8 blocks.
 In the transfer phase, we computed the difference between mean proportion of old judgments on the old learning patterns and the foils.
 We deleted from all subsequently reported analyses the data of any subject who performed more than 2.5 standard deviations below the mean on either measure.
 We deleted 7 subjects from the REP condition (leaving 91 valid subjects) and 5 subjects from the NREP condition (leaving 95 valid subjects).
-The main pattern of results from all subsequently reported statistical and modeling analyses were essentially the same if all subjects were included in the analyses.
+The main patterns of results from all subsequently reported statistical and modeling analyses were essentially the same if all subjects were included in the analyses.

 Learning